-Question: In Florida, how can I legally avoid paying child support?
+How can I legally avoid paying child support in Florida?

 First, all child support in Florida must be calculated according the child support guidelines.
 So to legally avoid paying child support, you need to manipulate the factors used in the calculation in order to produce a child support amount that is as close as possible to zero.